Maharashtra: Flora and fauna

 The most common animal species present in the state are monkeys, wild pigs, tiger, leopard, gaur, sloth bear, sambar, four-horned antelope, chital, barking deer, mouse deer, small Indian civet, golden jackal, jungle cat, and hare.
 Other animals found in this state include reptiles such as lizards, scorpions and snake species such as cobras and kraits.
 The state provides legal protection to its tiger population through six dedicated tiger reserves under the precincts of the National Tiger Conservation Authority.

 The state's 720 km of sea coastline of the Arabian Sea marks the presence of various types of fish and marine animals.
-The Zoological Survey of India (ZSI) found 1527 marine animal species, including molluscs with 581 species, many crustacean species including crabs, shrimps, and lobsters, 289 fish species, and 141 species types of annelids (sea worms).
+The Zoological Survey of India (ZSI) found 1527 marine animal species, including 581 species of molluscs, many crustacean species including crabs, shrimps, and lobsters, 289 fish species, and 141 species types of marine annelids (sea worms).